-Program Development Grants up to $10,000 are available for institutions to enhance or extend a program which is consistent with our objectives.
-Institutional matching support is required.
+Program Development Grants up to $10,000 were available for institutions to enhance or extend a program which is consistent with our objectives.
+Institutional matching support was required.
 Grants may be renewable.
-Proposals are accepted on quarterly deadlines between 2012-2014 and awards are announced 6-8 weeks after each deadline.

 All proposals under this RFP were due by June 15, 2012, and awards were announced in July 2012.
 Grants up to $75,000, distributed over two years, were available for institutions proposing to demonstrate the outcomes of building institutional capacity for a program of work consistent with our purpose.
 Institutional matching support was required.

 In the third category, we anticipated but did not require that the institution had already taken steps made possible by support from BTtoP.